Practitioners’ Toolkit — Victim Rights Toolkit & Enforcement

 The resources and videos that comprise NCVLI’s Rights Enforcement Toolkit are copyrighted and may be used for training/educational use without further permission, as long as the National Crime Victim Law Institute’s authorship is explicitly acknowledged in the training materials, along with a link to NCVLI’s website (www.ncvli.org).
 For all other permissions, please send your inquiry to ncvli@lclark.edu.

-Portions of this Toolkit supported by Grant No. 2012-TA-AX-K030, awarded by the Office on Violence Against Women, U.S. Department of Justice and others supported by Grant No. 2017-VF-GX-K026, awarded by the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
+Portions of this Toolkit were originally supported by Grant No. 2012-TA-AX-K030, awarded by the Office on Violence Against Women, U.S. Department of Justice and others supported by Grant Nos.
+2017-VF-GX-K026, 2018-V3-GX-K018, and 2020-V3-GX-K022.
 The opinions, findings, conclusions, and recommendations expressed in these materials are those of the author(s) and do not necessarily reflect the views of the Office on Violence Against Women, U.S. Department of Justice or the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.